Agony in the Garden: Tradition

 In Agony in the Garden, Jesus prays in the garden after the Last Supper while the disciples sleep and Judas leads the mob, by Andrea Mantegna c.
 1460.

 In Roman Catholic tradition, the Agony in the Garden is the first Sorrowful Mystery of the Rosary and the First Station of the Scriptural Way of the Cross (second station in the Philippine version).
 Catholic tradition includes specific prayers and devotions.
 These Acts of Reparation to Jesus Christ do not involve a petition for a living or dead beneficiary, but aim to "repair the sins" against Jesus.
 Traditionally, prayers honoring the Agony in the Garden are most influential during the Holy Hour.
 Some such prayers are provided in the Raccolta Catholic prayer book (approved by a Decree of 1854, and published by the Holy See in 1898) which also includes prayers as Acts of Reparation to the Virgin Mary.
+Furthermore, Passio Domini, a central devotion in the spirituality of Opus Angelorum, is strongly centered on the Agony in the Garden.

 In his encyclical Miserentissimus Redemptor on reparations, Pope Pius XI called Acts of Reparation to Jesus Christ a duty for Catholics and referred to them as "some sort of compensation to be rendered for the injury" with respect to the sufferings of Jesus.

 Catholic tradition holds that Jesus's sweating of blood was literal and not figurative.